 The purpose of this post is to provide you with information regarding the COVID-19 vaccination in Hungary.
 For a start, we summarized the key points for you:

-- Vaccines are voluntary and free for TAJ card holders.
+- Vaccines are voluntary and free – you do not need to have a TAJ number.

 - You will need two doses to develop immunity.

-- If you want to get vaccinated, register here.
-Find the guide here.
+- If you want to get vaccinated, register here first.

 - Do not worry, you might not get an email after registration.